Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

-If you already own an Apple Watch you get plenty of features that come with it.
+If you already own the Watch, you get plenty of extra features that come with it.
 You can stream music via Spotify, listen to audiobooks with Audible or use any other audio app you have installed.

-It comes with physical controls for easier use in water and proven H2O Surge S+ waterproof earphones.
+It comes with physical playback controls for easy operation in water and proven H2O Surge S+ waterproof earphones.
 The in-ear fit ensures high sound quality underwater.

-The fit behind your head is great for swimming laps.
-You do need to wear swimming goggles and attach the accessory on the strap.
+The fit behind your head is great to swim laps.
+Although, you need to wear swimming goggles and attach the accessory to the strap.
 But it’s simple and doesn’t take a lot of time.

 6. FINIS Duo

-FINIS Duo are bone conduction waterproof headphones for swimming with a built-in MP3 player.
+FINIS Duo are bone conduction waterproof headphones with an MP3 player.